awsdocs/aws-cloud9-user-guide/doc_source/setup-classroom.md

 # Classroom Setup for AWS Cloud9<a name="setup-classroom"></a>

 This topic explains how an educator can set up for students to use AWS Cloud9 in a virtual classroom\.
-To set up to use AWS Cloud9 for any other usage pattern, see [Getting Started with AWS Cloud9](get-started.md) for the correct instructions\.
+To set up to use AWS Cloud9 for any other usage pattern, see [Setting Up AWS Cloud9](setting-up.md) for the correct instructions\.
 To learn about who qualifies as an educator, see [Who can join AWS Educate](https://www.awseducate.com/faqs#fa0Po00000043dVcEAI) on the *AWS Educate Frequently Asked Questions* website\.
 +  [Step 1: Create an AWS Account and Apply for AWS Educate](#setup-classroom-create-account)
 +  [Step 2: Set Up Your Virtual Classroom for AWS Cloud9](#setup-classroom-virtual)
 +  [Step 3: Enter Your Virtual Classroom](#setup-classroom-sign-in-classroom)